adsarwate/advising-notes/ReadingSkills.md

 Finally, take notes on each of the papers, and add the references to a BibTeX file so you can write up a summary.
 Start by writing little chunks of summary tying things togeher.
 For example:

-> *"the problem was first studied by Johnson [1] and sparked new work in both the physics and engineeing communities.
+> *"the problem was first studied by Johnson [1] and sparked new work in both the physics and engineering communities.
 Physicists [2-4] used statistical mechanics to understand the phenomena in very large systems.
 The recent survey paper by Gentile et al. [5] describes this body of research in great detail.
 On the engineering side, separate work by Horn and Kay [6] and Sastry et al. [7] showed that for smaller systems one could observe coupling between individual components..."*

 Then you might have a separate section which addresses experimental or algorithmics work.
 And so on.

 Eventually you have enough fragments to try and organize them into a story.
 Think of how you would explain the problem to your friend and all the work that has been done.
 You can't do it by talking about random papers, but instead talk about different dimensions of the problem and what work has been done in those directions.

-If this literature review is part of a related work section for a  paper you are wriing, then you need to describe what the paper does, what it doesn't do, and what your paper does differently.
+If this literature review is part of a related work section for a  paper you are writing, then you need to describe what the paper does, what it doesn't do, and what your paper does differently.
 You should never (if you can avoid it) write a sentence like

 > *Patel et al. studied a similar problem [1]*.